jallanxjallan/onemanairforce/adaptation/scenes/kalimantan_paratroopers.md

 ---
 category: past
 date: 17 October 1947
+name: Kalimantan Paratroopers
 status: draft
+synopsis: '''Bob and Boedi fly ten paratroopers to be dropped near an insurgent stronghold in the forests of Kalimantan.'''
 title: Kalimantan Paratroopers
-synopsis: Bob and Boedi fly ten paratroopers to be dropped near an insurgent stronghold in the forests of Kalimantan.

 ---

 Bob and Boedi fly ten paratroopers to be dropped near an insurgent stronghold in the forests of Kalimantan.
 None have